 In the words of the Elizabethan philosopher and polymath Sir Francis Bacon, Elizabeth I imagined that the people, who are much influenced by externals, would be diverted by the glitter of her jewels, from noticing the decay of her personal attractions.

->

-> The Armada Portrait of Elizabeth I by English School, 1588
+The Armada Portrait of Elizabeth I by Unknown Artist, 1588

->

-> - Art Fund grant:
+- Art Fund grant:

 - Acquired in: